ISO 27001 Physical Security Perimeters | Annex A 7.1

 Can I write polices for ISO 27001 Annex A 7.2 myself?

 Yes.
 You can write the policies for ISO 27001 Annex A 7.1 yourself.
 You will need a copy of the standard and approximately 8 hours to do it.
 It would be advantageous to have a background in information security management systems.
-Alternatively you can download them the ISO 27001 Physical and Environmental Security Policy
+Alternatively you can download the ISO 27001 Physical and Environmental Security Policy

 Where can I get templates for ISO 27001 Annex A 7.1?